PDOK/gokoala/internal/ogc/README.md

 #### Duplication

-We will have duplication between JSON and HTML templates: that's ok.
-They're different representations of the same data.
+We will have duplication between JSON, HTML and Markdown templates: **that's ok.** They're different representations of the same data.
 Don't try to be clever and "optimize" it.
 The duplication is pretty obvious/visible since the files only differ by extension, so it's clear any changes need to be done in both